 The Quoddy Light’s performance is reminiscent of a much longer kayak.
 It tracks well for a 12’6” craft and does not shy away from agile, clean, and predicable turns.
 Its overall stability is forgiving and allows for an enjoyable paddling experience for experienced and novice kayakers alike.
 The Quoddy’s initial stability is rock-solid, predictable, and provides a smooth transition for maximized maneuverability.
 When brought on edge, the Quoddy is exceptionally responsive to lean turns.
 Unlike many kayaks in the recreational/transitional category which emphasize primarily on initial stability, the Quoddy’s shallow “V” shaped hull allows for a subtle yet predictable transition to secondary-final stability.

 Outfitted with both front and rear bulkheads/hatches, the Quoddy is great for day trips on the harbor or protected bay.
 Cruising around coastal waters, exploring estuaries, or meandering through tight rivers are all places where the Quoddy will excel.
-The front hatch and bulkhead not only provide extra dry-storage, but adds additional forward buoyancy.
+The front hatch and bulkhead not only provide extra dry-storage, but adds additional fore-and-aft buoyancy.